 I get email from people who are addicted to porn almost every day.
-And amongst all my conversations with them over the years, this particular pattern comes up a lot:
+And amongst all my conversations with them over the years, this pattern comes up a lot:

 People who aren’t succeeding with quitting porn often use unconstructive language to describe their journey